Does Gender Matter? Towards Fairness in Dialogue Systems: Conclusion

 \section{Conclusion}

 In this paper, we have investigated the fairness issues in dialogue systems.
-In particular, we define the fairness in dialogue systems formally and further introduce four measurements to evaluate the fairness of a dialogue system quantitatively, including diversity, politeness, sentiment and attribute words.
+In particular, we define fairness in dialogue systems formally and further introduce four measurements to evaluate fairness of a dialogue system quantitatively, including diversity, politeness, sentiment, and attribute words.
 Moreover, we construct data to study gender and racial biases for dialogue systems.
-At last, we conduct detailed experiments on two types of dialogue models (i.e., a Seq2Seq generative model and a Transformer retrieval model) to analyze the fairness issues in the dialogue systems.
+Then, we conduct detailed experiments on two types of dialogue models, i.e., generative models and retrieval based models, to analyze the fairness issues in the dialogue systems.
 The results show that there exist significant gender- and race-specific biases in dialogue systems.
 We introduce two debiasing methods to mitigate the biases in dialogue systems.
-Experiments show that the proposed methods effectively reduce the biases and ensure the fairness of the dialogue systems.
+Experiments show that the proposed methods effectively reduce the biases and ensure fairness of dialogue systems.